-The results of the procedures performed indicated the overall risk of illegal, improper, or erroneous use in DOL's purchase and travel cards is low.
+The results of the procedures performed indicate the overall risk of illegal, improper, or erroneous use in DOL's purchase and travel cards as very low and low, respectively.

-The results of the procedures performed over six key program objectives for the purchase card program indicated a risk of the objective not being accomplished as very low to low (see Figure 2).
+The results of the procedures performed over the six key program objectives for the purchase card program indicated a risk of the objective not being accomplished as very low to low (see Figure 2).